 If you missed a class period and need notes, it is your responsibility to obtain the notes from a classmate.
 So, it is to your advantage to get to know your classmates.
 Please do not ask me for summaries of the important parts or notes of a missed class.
-I do not post lecture slides, nor will I send them to you via email.
+I do post lecture slides, but if you only look at them, you are really only going to get half the story.